LionKimbro/confkingdom/docs/overview_of_lions_conf_kingdom_system.md

 ### Uninstallation

 While an uninstall convention like `<program.exe> confuninstall` may be beneficial, it's not required.
 The primary means of uninstalling the config files should be simply erasing the directory.

+### Python Auto-Self-Installation

+For Python, I've written a module: `confkingdom.py`.
+This module supports automatic installation, so that a program, package, or module does NOT need to be run with `confinstall`.
+It requires a little bit of programmer support, because the programmer needs to call an initialization routine, so that the program initialition procedures are controlled, and execute in the right order.
+Each module registers itself with `confkingdom.py`, and then `confkingdom.py` takes an inventory of which programs do not yet have configuration folders.
+It creates those folders, and populates them with defaults.

 ## Conclusion